 Students with Disabilities: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with the instructor as soon as possible.
 Also, please request that the Counselor for Students with Disabilities send a letter verifying your disability.
+For a list of resources provided by the Accessible Education Center, please see aec.uoregon.edu.

 Academic Honesty: All work submitted in this course must be your own.
 For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
 Violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.
-(For more information, see the UO web site regarding student conduct at: http://studentlife.uoregon.edu/).
+(For more information, see the UO web site regarding student conduct, http://dos.uoregon.edu/conduct.)